 Overview of TRATON’s Governance in comparison with the Swedish Corporate Governance Code

-Swedish companies with shares admitted to trading on a regulated market in Sweden are subject to the Swedish Corporate Governance Code (Svensk kod för bolagsstyrning, the “Swedish Code”).
-A non-Swedish company listed in Sweden can elect to either apply the Swedish Code, or corresponding local rules and codes where the company’s shares are also listed or where the company has its registered office.
-Given that TRATON SE (“TRATON”) has its registered office in Germany and its primary listing on the Frankfurt Stock Exchange (Frankfurter Wertpapierbörse), TRATON has elected to apply the German Corporate Governance Code (Deutscher Corporate Governance Kodex, the “German Code”) and not the Swedish Code.
+Swedish companies with shares admitted to trading on a regulated market in Sweden are subject to the Swedish Corporate Governance Code (Svensk kod för bolagsstyrning, the “Swedish Code”) as well as the Rules on Remuneration of the Board and Executive Management and on Incentive Programmes (the “Swedish Remuneration Rules“).
+A non-Swedish company listed in Sweden can elect to either apply the Swedish Code and the Swedish Remuneration Rules respectively, or corresponding local rules and codes where the company’s shares are also listed or where the company has its registered office.
+Given that TRATON SE (“TRATON”) has its registered office in Germany and its primary listing on the Frankfurt Stock Exchange (Frankfurter Wertpapierbörse), TRATON has decided to mainly apply the German Corporate Governance Code (Deutscher Corporate Governance Kodex, the “German Code”) and not the Swedish Code nor the Swedish Remuneration Rules (the German Code covers / contains recommendations on board remuneration as well).
+“Apply” in this sense means that TRATON complies with the recommendations of the German Code as far as the Executive Board and the Supervisory Boardhave not declared a deviation from these recommendations on TRATON’s website (see section “Information on TRATON’s Corporate Governance” below for a more detailed explanation).

 In light of the above, this section aims to provide a high-level summary of TRATON’s governance structure and to report and explain the important aspects in which this governance structure deviates from the Swedish Code.

 TRATON is a European Company (Societas Europaea (SE)) incorporated under German law.
-In contrast to Swedish limited liability companies which have three (3) decision-making bodies in a hierarchical relationship to one another: the shareholders’ meeting, the board of directors and the chief executive officer, TRATON has a two-tier board system comprising the Executive Board (Vorstand) and the Supervisory Board (Aufsichtsrat) in addition to the Shareholders’ Meeting (Hauptversammlung).
-The Shareholders’ Meeting as the ultimate decision-making body for fundamental governance questions elects shareholder representatives to the Supervisory Board (employee representatives are appointed by the employees), while the Supervisory Board appoints and supervises the members of the Executive Board.
+In contrast to Swedish limited liability companies which have three (3) decision-making bodies in a hierarchical relationship to one another: the shareholders’ meeting, the board of directors and the chief executive officer, TRATON has a two-tier board system comprising of the Executive Board (Vorstand) and the Supervisory Board (Aufsichtsrat) in addition to the Shareholders’ Meeting (Hauptversammlung).
+The Shareholders’ Meeting acts as the ultimate decision-making body for fundamental governance questions elects shareholder representatives to the Supervisory Board (employee representatives are appointed by the employees), while the Supervisory Board appoints and supervises the members of the Executive Board.

 Shareholders’ Meeting